 Browser support for these traditional devices is available through various high-level API’s.
-But the USB interface supports a wider variety of devices that most of us are unaware, ranging across industrial, scientific, and educational fields.
+But the USB interface supports a broader variety of devices that most of us are unaware, ranging across industrial, scientific, and educational fields.

-Allowing the USB devices to connect to web apps directly is a major step towards simplifying and doing things faster.
+Allowing the USB devices to connect to web apps directly is a big step towards simplifying and doing things faster.
 And WebUSB can play a significant role here.
 It’s a specification that describes how USB devices can be accessed from web pages.

 With WebUSB API, the process for a web app to access a USB storage device or other peripheral is as simple as attaching it to a computer and making a few clicks after a notification shows up automatically.